Digital Media BA

 School of Media and Communication Undergraduate Admissions

-This degree will give you broad and in-depth subject knowledge as well as key analytical and teamwork skills that are highly valuable in the media and creative industries.
-Our graduates work in a variety of media sectors including TV production, film, PR, events organisation, digital media, magazine publishing, media and cultural policy and research among others.
+This degree will give you broad and in-depth subject knowledge, as well as key analytical and teamwork skills that are highly valuable in the media and creative industries.
+Our graduates work in a variety of media sectors, including PR, publishing, marketing, digital media, TV production, film, media and cultural policy, and research, among others.

 Because this degree maintains an academic grounding in social sciences and humanities approaches, it’s also a strong foundation for a range of different careers in the public, private and third sectors.

 Within the School, we offer opportunities for you to attend talks and workshops led by industry professionals to help you gain insight into a career in the media and communication industries.

 Find out more about careers and employability at the School of Media and Communication.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

 On this course you have the opportunity to apply to spend time abroad, usually as an extra academic year.
 We have over 300 University partners worldwide and popular destinations for our students include Europe, the USA, Canada, Australia, New Zealand, Singapore, Hong Kong, South Africa and Latin America.